 The intent of the divorce laws is to provide fairness in whatever means necessary.
 Spousal maintenance, what was once called “alimony,” is in the law to provide economic support for the spouse who might have sacrificed their career or income to support a family.
 When there are children, the intent of the divorce laws is shifted instead to protect and provide for the children.
 This means that there is a requirement to pay child support.

 In New York, over the last 40 years, there have been significant changes to the divorce laws.
 One of the most significant changes in New York, is prior to 2010, in order to get divorced you had to prove “fault” or “grounds,” such as (i) abandonment for one or more years; (ii) cruel and inhuman treatment; or (iii) adultery.
 This was often an impediment to getting a divorce and also costly to the parties.
 Since October, 2010, New York now allows no fault divorces, where you don’t need to prove any fault, you simply file for divorce and once the issues in the divorce are resolved or determined by the Judge, a divorce will be granted.

 While this process and many of these laws may feel overwhelming at first glance, The Badanes Law Office, P.C. is here to help you make sense of all of this.

-If you are seeking a divorce, call David Badanes and the Badanes Law Office at 631-239-1702, email at firstname.lastname@example.org or visit our website: www.dbnylaw.com.
-The Badanes Law Office has offices in Northport and Uniondale.
+If you are contemplating getting a divorce, and need an attorney to represent you, call David Badanes and the Badanes Law Office today at 631-239-1702, email at firstname.lastname@example.org or visit our web site: www.dbnylaw.com.
+The Badanes Law Office has offices in Northport, Suffolk County and Uniondale, Nassau County.